StableSSM: Alleviating the Curse of Memory in State-space Models through Stable Reparameterization: Background

-We assume the memory function of the target is finite for all $t \in \mathbb{R}$.
-The functional sequences $\mathbf{H}$ have a \emph{decaying memory} if $\lim_{t \to \infty} \mathcal{M}(\mathbf{H})(t) = 0.$ In particular, we say it has an \emph{exponential (polynomial) decaying memory} if there exists constant $\beta > 0$ such that $\lim_{t \to \infty} e^{\beta t} \mathcal{M}(\mathbf{H})(t) = 0$ ($\lim_{t \to \infty} t^\beta \mathcal{M}(\mathbf{H})(t) = 0$). \end{definition} Similar to \citet{wang2023inverse}, this adjusted memory function definition is also compatible with the memory concept in linear functional which is based on the famous Riesz representation theorem (\cref{thm:riesz_representation_theorem}).
-As shown in \cref{subsec:point-wise_continuity}, the nonlinear functionals constructed by state-space models are point-wise continuous over Heaviside inputs.
+In particular, we say it has an \emph{exponential (polynomial) decaying memory} if there exists constant $\beta > 0$ such that $\lim_{t \to \infty} e^{\beta t} \mathcal{M}(\mathbf{H})(t) = 0$ ($\lim_{t \to \infty} t^\beta \mathcal{M}(\mathbf{H})(t) = 0$). \end{definition} Similar to \citet{wang2023.InverseApproximationTheory}, this adjusted memory function definition is also compatible with the memory concept in linear functional which is based on the famous Riesz representation theorem (\cref{thm:riesz_representation_theorem} in \cref{sec:theoretical_backgrounds}).
+In the linear functional case, this memory function is the impulse response function.
+It measures the decay speed of the memory about an impulse given at $t=0$.
+It is a surrogate to characterize the model's memorization about the previous inputs in the hidden states $h_t$ and outputs $y_t$.
+While a large memory value $\mathcal{M}(t)$ does not mean the model at time $t$ has a clear memorization about previous inputs $x_0$, a small memory value $\mathcal{M}(t)$ means the model has forgotten the impulse input $x_0$. \textbf{Therefore, having a slow decay memory function $\mathcal{M}(\cdot)$ is a necessary condition to build a model with long-term memory.} As shown in \cref{subsec:point-wise_continuity}, the nonlinear functionals constructed by state-space models are point-wise continuous over Heaviside inputs.
 Combined with time-homogeneity, we know that state-space models are nonlinear functionals with decaying memory (see \cref{subsec:point-wise-continuity-to-decaying-memory}).

-\begin{definition}[Functional sequence approximation in Sobolev-type norm] Given functional sequences $\mathbf{H}$ and $\widehat{\mathbf{H}}$, we consider the approximation in the following Sobolev-type norm:
+\begin{definition}[Functional sequence approximation in Sobolev-type norm] Given functional sequences $\mathbf{H}$ and $\widehat{\mathbf{H}}$, we consider the approximation in the following Sobolev-type norm~(\cref{subsec:sobolev_norm}):

 \end{definition}